urvi-maheshwari/urvi-maheshwari/_pages/about.md

 (3) What logical processes are involved in learning and abstraction?

-I address these questions through empirical case studies in numerical cognition, temporal reasoning, spatial thinking, and modal reasoning in children and adults.
+I address these questions through empirical case studies in numerical cognition, temporal reasoning, spatial cognition, and logical thought in children and adults.
 I conduct both in-lab and field studies across a range of developmental, linguistic, and cultural contexts.

 A list of publications and working papers on these topics is [here](/publications/), and a short version of my CV is [here](/cv/).
 Get in touch via [email](mailto:umaheshwari@ucsd.edu) or on [Bluesky](https://bsky.app/profile/urvi.bsky.social).